joergschultzelutter/core-aprs-client/docs/extensions.md

 ![Workflow Input-Output Processing](../img/workflow_input_output_processing.svg)

 ## General Info

+> [!INFO]
+> The following documentation references the files located in this repository's `sample_aprs_client` directory

 > [!TIP]
-> - `client_input_parser.py` digests the incoming input from APRS.
+> - `input_parser.py` digests the incoming input from APRS.
 As an input processor, it tries to figure out what the user wants from us.
-> - `client_output_generator.py` takes the data from `client_input_parser.py` and builds the outgoing message which is later to be sent to APRS-IS.
+> - `output_generator.py` takes the data from `input_parser.py` and builds the outgoing message which is later to be sent to APRS-IS.

 ## Usage of the offline test option for your bot integration
 > [!TIP]